-Section 16(a) of the Securities Exchange Act of 1934 requires certain of our executive officers and our directors, and persons who own more than 10% of a registered class of our equity securities, to file an initial report of ownership on Form 3 and reports of changes in ownership on Forms 4 or 5 with the SEC and The NASDAQ Global Select Market.
+Section 16(a) of the Exchange Act requires certain of our executive officers and our directors, and persons who own more than 10% of a registered class of our equity securities, to file an initial report of ownership on Form 3 and reports of changes in ownership on Forms 4 or 5 with the SEC and The NASDAQ Global Select Market.
 Such executive officers, directors and greater than 10% stockholders are also required by SEC regulations to furnish us with copies of all Section 16 forms that they file.
 We periodically remind our directors and executive officers of their reporting obligations and assist in making the required disclosures once we have been notified that a reportable event has occurred.
 We are required to report in this proxy statement any failure by any of the above-mentioned persons to make timely Section 16 reports.

-Based solely on our review of the copies of such forms received by us, and written representations from our directors and executive officers, we are unaware of any instances of noncompliance, or late compliance, with Section 16(a) filing requirements by our directors, executive officers or greater than 10% stockholders during fiscal 2016, except for Form 3 filings by Ms. Kristoffersen and Mr. Wolffsheim which were four and five days late, respectively.
+Based solely on our review of the copies of such forms received by us, and written representations from our directors and executive officers, we are unaware of any instances of noncompliance, or late compliance, with Section 16(a) filing requirements by our directors, executive officers or greater than 10% stockholders during fiscal 2017, except as follows: (i) the Form 3 filings for François Badoual and Antoine Larenaudie were made on December 13, 2017, following their appointment to the Board of Directors on November 3, 2017; and (ii) the Form 4 filing for Catherine Lesjak's sale of stock on December 6, 2017 was reported one day late